-The Music curriculum is devised to allow students from all starting points, an opportunity to engage, create, respond to and develop a broad knowledge of music from different styles, genres, historical contexts and traditions.
+The Music curriculum is devised to give students from all starting points an opportunity to engage, create, respond to and develop a broad knowledge of music from different styles, genres, historical contexts and traditions.

-Active music making is entwined round a knowledge rich curriculum, building on previous learning to inspire self-confidence, self-expression and engagement both individually and within an ensemble.
+Active music making is entwined around a knowledge rich curriculum, building on previous learning to inspire self-confidence, self-expression and engagement both individually and within an ensemble.

 The course is set out to allow students to: